 So, which is better?
 Tube amp or solid state?
 It depends on what you’re looking for.
 For some people, the warmer sound of tube amplifiers will be more desirable and worth the tradeoff in distortion.
 Others may prefer a lower risk of amplifier failure with a smaller amp that uses less power.

-The best way to figure out which type suits your needs is to try them both side by side so you can make an informed decision about whether this debate has been solved once and for all!
+The best way to decide which type is best for you is to try them both side by side.
+Only then can you decide if this debate has been settled for good?

 If this post has helped clarify any questions about how these technologies compare with each other, HookeAudio would love to hear from you in the comments section below!
 And as always, thanks for reading.